 The researchers found that if dark matter is cold, then galaxies in the early universe would have formed in nearly spherical “halos”.
 But if dark matter is fuzzy, the early universe would have looked different, with galaxies forming first in extended tails, or ‘filaments’.
-And the size, shape, and fragmentation of these filaments is different in each scenario.
+And the size, shape, and fragmentation of these filaments are different in each scenario.

 The cold dark matter hypothesis works well to describe the large-scale structure of the observable universe.
 And so, most models of galaxy formation are based on the assumption that dark matter is cold.
-But there are discrepancies between observations and predictions of cold dark matter.
+But there are discrepancies between observations and predictions of the cold dark matter.
 If you look at very small galaxies, the distribution of dark matter doesn’t fit with what the predictions of theoretical models.
 Moreover, as particle accelerators have not yet discovered dark matter, cold dark matter model becomes less and less appealing.

-The team has developed first realistic predictions of what early galaxies may have looked like in a universe dominated by fuzzy dark matter.
+The team has developed the first realistic predictions of what early galaxies may have looked like in a universe dominated by fuzzy dark matter.
 The aim is to provide a map for upcoming telescopes, such as the James Webb Space Telescope, that may be able to look far enough back in time to spot the earliest galaxies.
-If they see galaxies with the tails, or ‘filaments’ as simulated in this research, it may start to confirm that dark matter is fuzzy in nature.
+If they see galaxies with tails, or ‘filaments’ as simulated in this research, it may start to confirm that dark matter is fuzzy in nature.